Charlie Bisharat

 Charlie Bisharat (born March 15, 1963) is an American violinist known as a member of Shadowfax and for his work in film and with other new age jazz artists.
+He has frequent collaborated partnership with composer Michael Giacchino having contributed violinist for every one of the Giacchino's films, television, and video game since Mission: Impossible III, excluding Speed Racer and Tomorrowland.

 Life and career

 He was born in Inglewood, California, in 1963 to Palestinian parents who immigrated to the United States from Palestine in the 1950s.

 Bisharat was a member of the band Shadowfax which won the Best New Age Performance Grammy Award in 1988 for the album Folksongs for a Nuclear Village.
 He has toured with Yanni during the Reflections of Passion, Revolution in Sound, Dare to Dream and Yanni Live, The Symphony Concerts 1993 concert tours.

 He is also featured on John Tesh's live concert video Live at Red Rocks.
 Bisharat accompanied Tesh in live shows as co-writer and co-producer.

 Recordings and publications

 Bisharat's work can be heard in more than 200 recordings, including Elton John, Ayumi Hamasaki, the Rolling Stones, the Beatles, Aerosmith, Jane's Addiction, and Lady Gaga's album Chromatica.
-He is also in demand as a session musician on soundtracks such as Swordfish, The Mandalorian, Aquaman, Rogue One: A Star Wars Story, and many Pixar films.
+He is also in demand as a session musician on soundtracks such as Swordfish, The Mandalorian, Aquaman, Rogue One, and many Pixar films.
 He also featured in the music of Michael Giacchino's Ratatouille the Ride at Disneyland Paris.

 Bisharat has written and recorded a jazz improvisational book and album, Beyond Classical Violi for Cherry Lane Music.
 In 2015, he collaborated with producer/songwriter Josquin Des Pres and composer-arranger Marti Amado on the gypsy swing album Les Nouveaux Bohemiens, featuring an ensemble that includes the likes of John Jorgenson.